| |

 trickier stages are good if you want things to begin at a frenetic pace

 right off the mark.
-No mayrt where you choose to begin, Monster Smash's
+No matter where you choose to begin, Monster Smash's

-pick-up-and-play mechanics make it easy to get into without much effort or
+pick-up-and-play controls make it easy to start playing without much effort or

-thought.
-It's the traditional formula that draws players into the game.
-It
+gameplay formula with superb execution that quickly draws players into the game

 features a compelling mechanic that keeps the difficulty increasing